-In-law suites or separate living quarters that were popular in the 1970s have been steadily etching themselves into floor plans of new homes.
+In-law suites or separate living quarters that were popular in the 1970s are still etching themselves into floorplans of new homes.
 New homes with a suite and bath separate from other bedrooms are rivaling older homes built with separate accommodations, and then some.

-In-laws or extended family can get the feeling of living separately from their kin—even have their own garage and outdoor area - but be just a wall apart.
+In-laws or extended family can get the feeling of living separately from their kin—even having their own garage and outdoor area—and be a wall apart.

 Homes that include the traditional “mother-in-law suite” or have a locked-off living space within the home are popular with multi-generational families.
 These apartment-style spaces can be homes within homes, including a kitchenette, full bathroom and living areas to provide a sense of privacy and independence.